Your money-making expert. Financial journalist, TV and radio personality.

 To find out if you qualify and how to apply for a surface drainage rebate, visit the Ofwat website.

-Whether you’ve ever received one yourself or just heard good stories from lucky friends, the tax rebate is one example of free money we’re all well aware of.
+Whether you’ve received one yourself or just heard good stories from lucky friends, the tax rebate is one example of free money we’re all well aware of.

 However, with the average first-time UK tax refund being around £2,500, it may be worth roping in the help of professionals, such as RIFT Refunds.